-- Abstain from strangled animals (as all their blood is still in them) and from blood.
+- Abstain from strangled animals (as all their blood is still in them) and from the blood.

 Since there is no mention of eating unclean meats here, one might assume this had nothing to do with Torah.
 But take notice.
 1 is based on the first and second commandments, and 2 is based on the 7th commandment.
 These things are based in the 10 commandments, part of the Torah.
 Where do we find that third order?
 Genesis 9 2-4, which says we must not eat meat that has its lifeblood still in it.
 This is also a law in the Torah.
 Leviticus 7 26.

-Peter states that all are "saved" through the grace of Yahushua Ha Mashiach.
-As evidenced by this statement, the question they were discussing is whether or not these people were saved through the grace of Yahushua, or by circumcision and keeping commandments.
+Peter states that all are "saved" through the grace of the Savior.
+As evidenced by this statement, the question they were discussing is whether or not these people were saved through the grace of Christ or by circumcision and keeping commandments.
 This was also the original question in Acts 15:1.

-Peter said, "we believe that through the grace of the lord Yahushua the Messiah we shall be saved, even as they."
 His point was that everyone is saved by grace, not by keeping the law or by circumcision.
-Even Jews who had been circumcised and kept the law didn't have salvation until they believed in Yahushua.
-He also said that to make circumcision or Torah/law observance the requirement for salvation would be to "test Elohim."
-But how would it "test Elohim?"
+Even Jews who had been circumcised and kept the law didn't have salvation until they believed in the Savior.
+He also said that to make circumcision or Torah/law observance the requirement for salvation would be to "test God."
+But how would it "test God?"

 - "For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision."